nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Starboard kubernetes-native security toolkit
 - [==aquasecurity/starboard==](https://github.com/aquasecurity/starboard) Kubernetes-native security toolkit.
 Starboard is a completely open source tool that integrates with other security tools to scan your workloads and make security reports accessible through the Kubernetes API - K8s all the way 🚀

+## Netshoot
+- [nicolaka/netshoot](https://github.com/nicolaka/netshoot) a Docker + Kubernetes network trouble-shooting swiss-army container.
+Purpose: Docker and Kubernetes network troubleshooting can become complex.
+With proper understanding of how Docker and Kubernetes networking works and the right set of tools, you can troubleshoot and resolve these networking issues.
+The netshoot container has a set of powerful networking tshooting tools that can be used to troubleshoot Docker networking issues.
+Along with these tools come a set of use-cases that show how this container can be used in real-world scenarios.

 ## Tweets
 <details>